top of page

 • Richard Barrett (USA), The Soundscape of Festal Vespers: An Aural Ethnography of Greek Orthodox Churches in Boston

-• Tuuli Lukkala (Finland), Aesthetics in the Soundscapes of Orthodox Worship in Finland
+• Tuuli Lukkala (Finland), Languages in the Soundscapes of Orthodox Worship in Finland

 16.30 Workshop